 A DNS reflection/amplification DDoS attack is a type of DDoS attack where the response from the server is typically larger than the request.
-When combined with spoofed IP addresses, the response to this type of amplified attack will go to the attacker’s true victim, not the attacker.
-The victim will not know who originated the attack.
+When combined with spoofed IP addresses, the response to this type of amplified attack will go to the attacker’s true target, not the attacker.
+The victim and target will not know who actuallyoriginated the attack.
 A common form of DNS reflection attack involves an attacker making many spoofed queries to many public DNS servers.
 The spoofing is created in such a way where the source IP address is forged to be that of the target of the attack.
 When a DNS server receives the forged request it replies, but the reply is directed to the forged source address.
-This is the “reflection” component.
+This is the reflection component.
 The target of the attack receives replies from all the DNS servers that are used.
 This type of attack makes it very difficult to identify the source.
-If the queries (which are small packets) generate larger responses (some DNS requests, especially to TXT records) then the attack is said to have an “amplifying characteristic.”
-Reflection and Amplification are two separate attributes of an attack.
+If the queries (which are small packets) generate larger responses (some DNS requests, especially to TXT records) then the attack is said to have an amplifying characteristic.
+Reflection and amplification are two separate attributes of an attack.
 A reflection attack does not get amplified unless the responses are bigger than the requests.
-Learn more about DNS reflection in the Executive’s Guide to DDoS Protection.
+Learn more about DNS reflection in this white paper.

-DDoS is an acronym for Distributed Denial of Service as in a Distributed Denial of Service (DDoS) cyber-attack.
-DDoS in general uses many computers distributed across the Internet in an attempt to consume available resources on the target.
-Learn more about DDoS in our attack reports.
+DDoS is an acronym for distributed denial of service, as in a distributed denial of service (DDoS) cyber-attack.
+A DDoS attack l uses many computers distributed across the Internet in an attempt to consume available resources on the target.
+Learn more about DDoS in Prolexic DDoS attack reports.

-DoS is an acronym for Denial of Service as in a Denial of Service attack.
-DoS typically uses one or a few computers to cause an outage on the target.
-Learn more about denial of service (DoS) in the Executive’s Guide to DDoS Protection.
+DoS is an acronym for denial of service, as in a denial of service attack.
+A DoS attack typically uses one or a few computers to cause an outage on the target.
+Learn more about denial of service (DoS) in the DDoS Boot Camp white paper.

-DoS and DDoS attacks are an attempt to make a computer resource (i.e. – website, email, voice, or a whole network) unavailable to its intended users.
+DoS and DDoS attacks are an attempt to make a computer resource (i.e., website, email, voice or a whole network) unavailable to its intended users.
 By overwhelming it with data and/or requests in a denial of service attack, the target system either responds so slowly as to be unusable or crashes completely.
 The data volumes required to do this are typically achieved by a network of remotely controlled zombie or botnet [robot network] computers.
 These have fallen under the control of an attacker, generally through the use of Trojan viruses.
-Learn more about DoS and DDoS attacks in the Executive’s Guide to DDoS Protection..
+Learn more about DoS and DDoS attacks in the DDoS Boot Camp white paper.